asm09fsu/GridView/README.md

  CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Future Updates
-* Ability to add effects to added Views, such as rounded corners, or make the view grayscale.
+* Ability to add effects to added Views such as ~~rounded corners, or~~ make the view grayscale.

 ## Known Bugs
 * ~~Views are not properly centered on the y-coordinate~~